hahamrha/Near-Bitcoin-Agent/docs/technical-roadmap.md

 ---

 ✅ By the end of **Q2**, Bitcoin Agent will evolve into a **trade-ready, AI-integrated execution agent** for BTC on NEAR.
-✅ By the end of **Q3**, Bitcoin Agent will pioneer **Axons Network**, enabling multi-chain wallets, unified liquidity, and instant cross-chain swaps — establishing the foundation for a **network of multi-chain agents on NEAR**.
+✅ By the end of **Q3**, Bitcoin Agent will pioneer **Axons Network**, enabling multi-chain wallets, unified liquidity, and instant cross-chain swaps, establishing the foundation for a **network of multi-chain agents on NEAR**.